ahmadia23/fleet-test/README.md

-# Getting Started with pickme-test
+# Getting Started with fleet-test

 This project was bootstrapped with [Create React App], it's a simple and user-friendly interface that allows you to search for through movie database API, find your favorites movies and discover new ones.